🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 • Information-oriented: The primary goal of a homepage is to provide an overview of everything you offer, then direct visitors to the sections of your website most relevant to them.

-• Integrated: People can visit your homepage from anywhere on your site by clicking the logo or finding the link in your navigation.
+• Integrated: People can visit your homepage from anywhere on your site by clicking the logo in the top left or finding the link in your navigation.
 Everyone can see it, always.

 If landing pages could talk, they would say, “This way or bust.”